 Resources to help you promote Pulmonary Fibrosis Awareness Month, such as a planning toolkit as well as social media campaign items, can be found on the PFF website.

-According to the PFF Information Guide, one in 200 adults over 65 years of age are affected by IPF in the United States.
+According to the PFF website, one in 200 adults over 65 years of age are affected by IPF in the United States.
 In fact, 200,000 individuals are currently living with IPF.
 And 50,000 new cases of IPF are diagnosed each year.